Microsoft Exchange Server: History

 Microsoft had sold a number of simpler email products before, but the first release of Exchange (Exchange Server 4.0 in April 1996) was an entirely new X.400-based client–server groupware system with a single database store, which also supported X.500 directory services.
 The directory used by Exchange Server eventually became Microsoft's Active Directory service, an LDAP-compliant directory service which was integrated into Windows 2000 as the foundation of Windows Server domains.

+SE was released on 1 July 2025.

-As of 2020, there have been ten releases.
+As of 2025, there have been eleven releases.

 Current version

 The current version, Exchange Server 2019, was released in October 2018.
 Unlike other Office Server 2019 products such as SharePoint and Skype for Business, Exchange Server 2019 could only be deployed on Windows Server 2019 when it was released.
 Since Cumulative Update 2022 H1 Exchange 2019 has been supported on Windows Server 2022.
 One of the key features of the new release is that Exchange Server can be deployed onto Windows Server Core for the first time.
 Additionally, Microsoft has retired the Unified Messaging feature of Exchange, meaning that Skype for Business on-premises customers will have to use alternative solutions for voicemail, such as Azure cloud voicemail.
-Unified Messaging continues to exist in Exchange Online requiring an Exchange Plan 2 license.